-Sir Sidney Ruff-Diamond looks after the British outpost near the Khybar pass.
-Protected by the kilted Third Foot and Mouth regiment, you would think they were safe.
-But the Khazi of Kalabar has other ideas.
+Sir Sidney Ruff-Diamond looks after the British outpost near the Khyber Pass.
+Protected by the kilted Third Foot and Mouth regiment, you would think they were safe but the Khazi of Kalabar has other ideas.

-Sir Sidney Ruff-Diamond looks after the British outpost near the Khybar pass.
+Sir Sidney Ruff-Diamond looks after the British outpost near the Khyber Pass.
 Protected by the kilted Third Foot and Mouth regiment, you would think they were safe.
 But the Khazi of Kalabar has other ideas.
 He wants all the British dead!
 But his troops fear the "skirted-devils"; they are rumoured not to wear anything underneath.
 Then one is caught with his pants on...Written by

 Simon N. McIntosh-Smith <Simon.N.Smith@cs.cf.ac.uk>

 22 of 26 people found this review helpful.

 Was this review helpful to you?